josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ## 6.5.
 Conventions Used in This Book

-* _Typographic Styles_ are used throughout the book to:
-  * Highlight **key terms** in italicized text
-  * Indicate configuration files and other technical details in monospaced font

-The book also employs various convention-based formatting to:
+* **Typographic Styles**:
+    * _Italicized text_ represents key terms in their first chapter appearance, also used for emphasis
+    * Monospaced font indicates:
+        * Configuration files
+        * Command names
+        * Internet URLs
+* Conventions:
-  * Distinguish between main content and supplementary notes (*_Notes_*), which provide interesting but peripheral information
+    * A _note_ provides useful but peripheral information
-  * Offer helpful *_Tips_* that can save time or frustration
+    * A _tip_ offers time-saving or frustration-avoiding advice

 ---

 ## 6.6.
 Google Cloud Professional ML Engineer Objective Map

-**Summary** * **Low-Code ML Solutions**: Architecting, building, training, and serving machine learning models using BigQuery ML, ML APIs, AutoML, Vertex AI, and other Google Cloud services. * **Collaboration and Model Prototyping**: Collaborating with teams to manage data and models, prototyping models in Jupyter notebooks, tracking and running ML experiments, and testing model performance. * **Scaling and Serving Models**: Scaling prototypes into production-ready models, serving models through batch and online inference, scaling online model serving, and tuning ML models for training and serving. * _Key Considerations:_ 1. **Hardware Evaluation**: Choosing appropriate hardware (CPU, GPU, TPU, edge) for training and serving models.
-2. **Model Explainability**: Monitoring model
+**Machine Learning Engineering: A Concise Guide**
+* **Overview**: This guide covers the objectives of machine learning engineering, including architecting low-code ML solutions, collaborating within and across teams, scaling prototypes into ML models, serving and scaling models, automating and orchestrating ML pipelines, monitoring ML solutions.
+* **Key Considerations**:
+	+ _Data Preprocessing_: Organizing different types of data for efficient training (Section 2.1)
+	+ _Model Prototyping_: Choosing the appropriate Jupyter backend on Google Cloud (Section 2.2)
+	+ _Model Serving_: Using different frameworks to serve models and organizing a model registry (Section 4.1)

 ---

-performance, tracking bias, fairness, and explainability on Vertex AI Prediction.
-3. **Continuous Evaluation Metrics**: Establishing continuous evaluation metrics (Vertex AI Model Monitoring, Explainable AI) to monitor ML solution readiness.

----
 ## 6.7.
 How to Contact the Publisher

-* **Reporting Errors**: If you find a mistake in this book, report it to John Wiley & Sons via email (_wileysupport@wiley.com_) using the subject line "Possible Book Errata Submission".
+* If you find a mistake in this book, please contact John Wiley & Sons' Customer Service Team.
+* Email corrections to *wileysupport@wiley.com* with "Possible Book Errata Submission" as the subject line.
+* Provide detailed information about the error.

 ---